UweGerdes/docker-nodejs/README.md

 ## Build with npm-proxy-cache on localhost-ip (accessed from docker internal network)

+The build is based on my (docker-baseimage)[https://github.com/UweGerdes/docker-baseimage]

+On a Raspberry Pi you should build the baseimage from my (docker-baseimage-arm23v7)[https://github.com/UweGerdes/docker-baseimage-arm32v7].

 ```bash
 $ export NODE_VERSION=10.x
 $ docker build -t uwegerdes/nodejs \